Alzheimer's Disease and Nursing Home Care

 - What are the billing, payment, and credit policies?

-- Does the nursing home reveal what services are covered in the quoted fee and what services are extra?
+- Which services are covered in the quoted fee, and what costs extra?

-- What governmental financing options are accepted (such as Medicare, Medicaid, Medicare Supplemental Insurance, Supplemental Security Income, and others)?
+- Does the facility accept Medicare, Medicaid, Medicare Supplemental Insurance, Supplemental Security Income, and other government financing options?

-- When may a contract be terminated?
-What is the refund policy?
+- When can the center terminate a contract?
+What’s the refund policy?